-Mr Michael Pixley has executed a letter of appointment to become a non-executive director of Haodex Ltd effective from the date this prospectus is lodged with ASIC.
+Mr Michael Pixley has executed a letter of appointment to become a non-executive Director of Haodex Limited effective on conditional approval for NSX Listing being received by the Company.

-Term: Mr Pixley's service will commence on the date the date this prospectus is lodged with ASIC and will cease when he retires from this position, is not re-elected as director by the shareholders of the Company, or otherwise in accordance with the Company's Constitution.
+Term: Mr Pixley's service will commence on the date this prospectus is lodged with ASIC and will cease when he retires from this position, is not re-elected as Director by the Shareholders of the Company, or otherwise in accordance with the Company's Constitution.